On p/q-recognisable sets: Notable sets that are or are not

 \lsection{nota}

-During the research leading to \rtheorem{pq-defi<->pq-reco}, it became apparent that very little is known on the expressive power of automata with respect to base~$\pq$.
-After recalling a few known \pqrecy results, we show that natural order over~$\Vpq$ is not \pqrec.
-Then, we study generalisations of the modulo-$n$ operator in \rsection*{modu-pqrec} and \rsection*{modu-not-pqrec} and show that it is \pqrec if $n$ is coprime with~$q$, and that it is not if~$n$ is a multiple of~$q$.
-These results are not immediate consequences of~\rtheorem{pq-defi<->pq-reco}, although it is useful for the proofs.
+During the research leading to \rtheorem{pq-defi<->pq-reco}, it became apparent that very little was known on the expressive power of automata with respect to base~$\pq$.
+After recalling a few known or obvious \pqrecy results, we show that the natural order relation over~$\Npq$ is not \pqrec.
+Then, we study generalisations of the modulo-$n$ operator in Sections~\rsection*{modu-pqrec} and \rsection*{modu-not-pqrec}.
+We show that it is \pqrec if $n$ is coprime with~$q$, and that it is not if~$n$ is a multiple of~$q$.
+These results are not immediate consequences of~\rtheorem{pq-defi<->pq-reco}, although it is sometimes useful in the proofs.